 The information in the table should not be construed as guaranteeing that any particular professional licensure/certification authority will approve a student’s application; nor should the information in the table be read to imply that other requirements for professional licensure/certification do not exist or that other requirements for professional licensure/certification have been determined to have been met by MSU’s program/course, or that any necessary approvals for clinical or other experiential learning placements are secured by virtue of a student’s enrollment at MSU.

 State professional licensure/certification requirements are subject to change at any time.

-If you need assistance or have any questions, please contact the Acting Program Director, Dr. Kendal Holtrop.
+If you have questions about the program, please contact the Program Director, Dr. Andrea Wittenborn.